 Alhambra of Granada is an impressive Moorish palace and fortress which was built between 1238 and 1358.
 It got its name from an Arabic phrase meaning “red castle” because of its reddish towers and walls.
 The castle is included as one of the UNESCO world heritage sites and also the most popular tourist site in Spain.
-During the summer season, more than 6000 visitors visit this place every day so it is recommended not to visit this place during summer and try visiting the castle during off seasons.
+During the summer season, more than 6000 visitors visit this place every day so it is recommended not to visit this place during summer and try visiting the castle during the off-seasons.

 Dunnottar Castle, Scotland

 Dunnottar Castle is said to be the first castle ever built in Scotland in the early middle ages.
-Despite the weather changes and other issues the castle’s remains still include its 14th-century tower house as well as its 16th-century palace and were home of the most powerful families of Scottish history.
+Despite the weather changes and other issues the castle’s remains still include its 14th-century tower house as well as its 16th-century palace and were home to the most powerful families of Scottish history.

 The Buda Castle, Hungary

 This most beautiful Buda Castle was originally constructed in the 13th century, but the work didn’t stop there.
-There were extension and renovation going on continuously to the castle over the next two centuries.
+There were extensions and renovations going on continuously to the castle over the next two centuries.
 Some of the renovations are still carried out in the current scenario.
 This jaw-dropping Castle is not just a place for visitors but also a home to several galleries, including the Budapest History Museum and the Hungarian National Gallery.
-However, only fragments are preserved later medieval additions as most of the castle’s present-day appearance dates to the 18th and 19th centuries.
+However, only fragments are preserved later in medieval additions as most of the castle’s present-day appearance dates to the 18th and 19th centuries.

 Carreg Cennen Castle, Wales

 Wales is home to more castles per square mile than anywhere else in the world.
 Carreg Cennen, out of them, is one of the most beautiful castles even today because of its rugged location on a limestone hilltop in the Brecon Beacons National Park.
-However, the castle is not in a very good condition and is ruined but you can still visit the place during springs and summers.
+However, the castle is not in very good condition and is ruined but you can still visit the place during springs and summers.

 Prague Castle, The Czech Republic